IN FOCUS: Should parents divorce or stay together for the kids?

 DOES THE “DIVORCE PENALTY” EXIST?

-Sam*, whose parents divorced after he became an adult, said their relationship had always been “lukewarm”.
+Sam*, whose parents divorced after he became an adult, said that his parents' relationship had always been “lukewarm”.
 While his father did not seem to care, he felt that his mother tried to stay in the marriage for the sake of the children.

 However, a series of miscommunications built up conflict over the years, which escalated to physical violence.
-It was then that Sam’s parents decided to end their marriage of over 30 years.
+It was then that Sam’s parents decided to end their marriage of more than 30 years.

-Even though his parents divorced after he became an adult, Sam still felt that their relationship and the eventual divorce made him more critical of relationships and more cautious of marriage.
+Even though the divorce happened when he was an adult, Sam still felt that their relationship and the eventual split made him more critical of relationships and more cautious of marriage.

 “I feel that either way, a divorce is a painful experience for the kids,” he said.
 “The pain is still there, despite whether it happens in infancy or when they are adults.”